microsoft/vscode-cmake-tools/docs/configuring.rst

     The name of the CMake generator, eg. ``Ninja``

 ``${projectName}``
     The name of the CMake project.
-Isn't expanded fully until project has been configured once.
+Isn't expanded fully until project has beenX configured once.
 Before configuring, expands to "Unknown Project".

 ``${userHome}``